unifiedjs/unified-engine/readme.md

 #### `function callback(error[, code, context])`

-Callback invoked when processing according to `options` is complete.
-Invoked with either a fatal error if processing went horribly wrong (probably due to incorrect configuration), or a status code and the processing context.
+Called when processing is complete, either with a fatal error if processing went horribly wrong (probably due to incorrect configuration), or a status code and the processing context.

 ###### Parameters